GeneralSergal/ORP/PROMPT.md

 - Do NOT introduce external knowledge
 - Do NOT fill missing context
 - Do NOT normalize weak reasoning into valid inference
+- Do NOT propagate assumptions across claims

 ---

 ## 4. Epistemic Reconstruction

-Rebuild the most accurate interpretation using ONLY:
+Rebuild the most epistemically consistent interpretation using ONLY:

 - verified claims
 - explicitly labeled uncertainty